USS Liberty: Construction

+Early years

 The ship was delivered to the War Shipping Administration on 4 May 1945.
 The next day, she was transferred to the "Coastwise -Pacific Far East Line" and designated as a "Fleet Issue Ship".
-Her complement included a 17-man Navy Armed Guard detachment to operate the ship's gun battery; a three- or four-man communication liaison detachment; and 16 Navy enlisted people serving as "winchmen and hatchmen".
+Her complement included a 17-man Navy Armed Guard detachment to operate the ship's gun battery; a three- or four-man communication liaison detachment; and 16 Navy sailors serving as "winchmen and hatchmen".

-SS Simmons Victory was tasked with delivering ammunition, which was loaded at the San Francisco-area navy munitions depot at Port Chicago for Operation Downfall, the invasion of Japan.
-According to Harry Morgan, who served as an engineer on the ship, the Simmons Victory arrived in the Philippines about six weeks before V-E Day on 8 May 1945.
+Simmons Victory was tasked with delivering ammunition, which was loaded at the San Francisco-Suisun Bay area navy munitions depot at Port Chicago for Operation Downfall, the planned invasion of Japan.
+According to Harry Morgan, who served as an engineer on the ship, Simmons Victory arrived in the Philippines about six weeks before V-E Day on 8 May 1945.
 She made one trip north in support of Operation Downfall and returned to the Philippines.
 She was in Leyte Gulf when Japan surrendered on 15 August 1945.

 Simmons Victory departed Leyte Gulf on 6 October 1945, en route to the US West Coast via Eniwetok, and dumped ammunition at sea two days later.
 She arrived in San Francisco on 3 November 1945 and departed for the US east coast on 9 December 1945, reaching New York on Christmas Day, 1945.
 Her 5-inch, 3-inch, and 20-mm guns were removed there on 9 January 1946.

 From December 1946 until 1963, the ship moved back and forth several times from commercial charters as a break bulk cargo carrier to stints in the National Defense Reserve Fleet (being twice berthed in the Hudson River).
-Most notably during this time, she made nine trips between November 1950 and December 1952 to the Far East during the Korean War "to equip American troops fighting communist North Korea" in the Military Sea Transportation Service.
+Most notably during this time, she made nine trips to the Far East between November 1950 and December 1952 during the Korean War "to equip American troops fighting communist North Korea" in the Military Sea Transportation Service.
 On 11 June 1958, Simmons Victory once again entered the National Defense Reserve Fleet, being berthed this time at Olympia, Washington, where she remained until 1963.